Logo Design Love

 Stussy sunglasses

-Some of these logo designs have lasted more than a century, with few (if any) alterations.
-Others have been going strong for approximately 50 years.
-What is it about the above designs that offers such longevity?
+Some of these logos have lasted more than a century, with few (if any) alterations.
+Others have been going strong for around 50 years.
+What is it that helps them last?
+Are there any other handwritten designs that have caught your eye?

 Good post as usual.
 I think handwritten logos provide that personal touch to the products the endorse.
 Carefully selected typefaces can also render the same.